SAP-samples/ui5-cap-event-app/docs/typescript.md

 ## Resources

-TODO: there has been a preview on TypeScript in a "UI5ers live" web conference.
-The recording will be linked here, once available.
+There has been a preview on TypeScript in a "UI5ers live" web conference.
+You can access the recording [on YouTube](https://www.youtube.com/watch?v=0notj9PPTho).